 Cities and Towns Without a Coronavirus Case

 There are many cities, towns and pueblos in Colombia that haven’t reported a single coronavirus case.

 On November 2, Medellin Guru reviewed a list of 1,099 municipalities in Colombia and found over 30 that did not have a single coronavirus case.

-For example, there are reportedly over 40 municipalities in Antioquia without a case and these COVID-19 free municipalities in Antioquia are being permitted to start to lift the quarantine.
+For example, there are reportedly several municipalities in Antioquia without a case and these COVID-19 free municipalities in Antioquia are being permitted to start to lift the quarantine.

 All of these cities and towns without a case likely will return to normal faster than the biggest cities in Colombia.
-Already nearly 200 COVID-19 free municipalities in Colombia have been permitted to start to lift the mandatory quarantine.
+Previously nearly 200 COVID-19 free municipalities in Colombia have been permitted to start to lift the mandatory quarantine.
 But some had to return to quarantine due to cases.

 In addition, on November 2, over 90 out of the many cities and towns in Colombia with at least one reported coronavirus case haven’t experienced a new case in over two weeks

 The incubation period of coronavirus is 14 days.
-And Colombia is starting to experience cities and towns with coronavirus cases that haven’t reported a new case in over 14 days, which is a good sign.
+And Colombia has experienced cities and towns with coronavirus cases that haven’t reported a new case in over 14 days, which is a good sign.